The category of a partitioned fan

 Polyhedral fans arise naturally in many areas of mathematics.
 In \textit{toric geometry}, fans serve as fundamental tools for defining toric varieties \cite{Fulton1993}.
 In commutative algebra, the \textit{Gröbner fan} is an invariant associated to an ideal in a commutative polynomial ring \cite{MoraRobbiano1988}.
 Polytopes give rise to \textit{normal fans} and \textit{face fans} \cite{ZieglerLectures} which play an important role in the theory of optimisation \cite{Schrijver}.
 In matroid theory, the \textit{Bergman fan} is a subfan of the normal fan of the matroid polytope \cite{Bergman1971}.
 Recently, it was shown that abelian categories define \textit{heart fans} \cite{BPPW2023}.
 However, our motivation comes from the \textit{$g$-fan} of a finite-dimensional algebra \cite{DIJ2019} which was recently used to construct the \textit{$\tau$-cluster morphism category} \cite{STTW2023}. \\

-The $g$-fan is a subfan of the \textit{wall-and-chamber structure} which arises from stability conditions \cite{Asai2019WS, BST2019, King1994}.
+The $g$-fan embeds into the \textit{wall-and-chamber structure} which arises from stability conditions \cite{Asai2019WS, BST2019, King1994}.
 The wall-and-chamber structure is the support of the stability scattering diagram \cite{Bridgeland2017}.
-For hereditary algebras, the wall-and-chamber structure is equivalent to the \textit{semi-invariant picture} defined in \cite{IgusaTodorovWeyman2016}.
-This picture defines the \textit{picture group}, which has close connections to cluster theory and in particular to maximal green sequences \cite{IgusaTodorovMGS2021}.
-To compute the cohomology ring of the picture group, the authors of \cite{IgusaTodorov2017} associate a finite CW-complex, called the \textit{picture space}, to every hereditary algebra and introduce the \textit{cluster morphism category} as a categorical analogue of the picture space in the following sense: The \textit{classifying space} of this category is homeomorphic to the picture space and for representation-finite hereditary algebras this is a $K(\pi,1)$ with $\pi$ the picture group. \\
+For hereditary algebras, the wall-and-chamber structure is equivalent to the \textit{semi-invariant picture} defined in \cite{IOTW2015}.
+This picture defines the \textit{picture group}, see \cite{IgusaTodorovWeyman2016}, which has close connections to cluster theory and in particular to maximal green sequences \cite{IgusaTodorovMGS2021}.
+To compute the cohomology ring of the picture group, the authors of \cite{IgusaTodorovWeyman2016} associate a finite CW-complex, called the \textit{picture space}, to every hereditary algebra.
+Later, the \textit{cluster morphism category} is introduced in \cite{IgusaTodorov2017} as a categorical analogue of the picture space in the following sense: The \textit{classifying space} of this category is homeomorphic to the picture space and for representation-finite hereditary algebras this is a $K(\pi,1)$ space with $\pi$ the picture group. \\